smarty/changelog/cloud/us-street-api.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## 5.13.1 - 2025-09-03
+We are beginning our phased rollout of us-street-api 5.13.1.
+This process is scheduled to be completed by 2025-09-03 00:00:00 UTC.
+Some customers might notice slightly inconsistent results between subsequent calls for the same inputs.
+This is expected behavior.
+Changes:
+- Improved accuracy for inputs with multiple secondaries.
+- Improved results when no match could be found.

+## 5.13.0 - 2025-08-29
+Changes:
+- Minor version for additional input parameter "features".
+- Added Component Analysis functionality.
+This can be accessed through the input parameter "features=component-analysis" on the request URL.
+See documentation for specifics of this feature.
+Not all plans will have component analysis by default, reach out to Smarty to see if you have access on your current plan

 ## 5.12.20 - 2025-08-14
 We are beginning our phased rollout of us-street-api 5.12.20.
 This process is scheduled to be completed by 2025-08-15 00:00:00 UTC.
 Some customers might notice slightly inconsistent results between subsequent calls for the same inputs.
 This is expected behavior.
 Changes: